tarikbouchaala/budget-app/README.md

 ## :information_source: Info

-The app is not completed yet; I still need to make it responsive.
+Please note that the app is not yet fully responsive, but I am planning to make it responsive in the future.
+Thank you for trying out my app!
+If you find the app helpful or if you like the project, please don't forget to star the repo!